ericmjl/essays-on-data-science/docs/machine-learning/graph-nets.md

 ![](./graph-nets-figures/fig10-graph-summary-layer.png)

-Once we have a vector-level representation of our graph, we can stick on classical feed forward neural network layers on top of the graph processing layers to obtain the thing we're trying to predict.
+Once we have a vector-level representation of our graph, we can stick classical feed forward neural network layers on top of the graph processing layers to obtain the thing we're trying to predict.

 ![](./graph-nets-figures/fig11-gnn-anatomy.png)

 And that, my friends, is how a classical message passing neural network works!
 Here's the framework I use to remember how GNNs work:

 1. Message passing operations, followed by
 2. Graph summarization operations, followed by